GoogleCloudPlatform/fda-mystudies/README.md

 Each high-level directory contains a `README.md` and the necessary deployment configuration files.

-For more information about the platform architecture, visit the [Architecture overview](documentation/architecture.md).
+For more information about the platform architecture, visit the [Platform overview](documentation/architecture.md).
 An example of how this architecture can be deployed on Google Cloud is diagrammed below.

 ![Example architecture](documentation/images/apps-reference-architecture.svg "Example architecture")